dotnet/docs-maui/docs/platform-integration/device-media/text-to-speech.md

 ## Settings

 To control the volume, pitch, and locale of the voice, use the <xref:Microsoft.Maui.Media.SpeechOptions> class.
-Pass an instance of that class to the <xref:Microsoft.Maui.Media.ITextToSpeech.SpeakAsync(System.String,Microsoft.Maui.Media.SpeechOptions,System.Threading.CancellationToken)> method. the <xref:Microsoft.Maui.Media.ITextToSpeech.GetLocalesAsync> method retrieves a collection of the locales provided by the operating system.
+Pass an instance of that class to the <xref:Microsoft.Maui.Media.ITextToSpeech.SpeakAsync(System.String,Microsoft.Maui.Media.SpeechOptions,System.Threading.CancellationToken)> method.
+The <xref:Microsoft.Maui.Media.ITextToSpeech.GetLocalesAsync> method retrieves a collection of the locales provided by the operating system.

 :::code language="csharp" source="../snippets/shared_1/MediaPage.cs" id="speak_options":::